 As a result, your company would inadvertently lose sales as you struggled to regain your footing.

-The disruption of business operations could impair your business credit, and even your personal credit if you’d personally guaranteed it.
+The disruption of operations could impair your business credit and your ability to pay off company debts.

-And your stakeholders’ confidence may be shaken, from customers to employees, suppliers, and even creditors.
+And your stakeholders’ confidence may be shaken, from customers to staff, suppliers, creditors, and even investors.

 Measuring the Value of a Key Person

-To create a key man insurance plan to cover the costs of losing a key person, you first have to ballpark their value.
+To create a key person life insurance plan to cover the costs of losing a key person, you first have to ballpark their value.
 It’s hard to say exactly what’s at stake if you lost your key person.

 The POS company we mentioned earlier felt that the company would probably lose six months to one year’s worth of revenue if they faced that monumental challenge.

 You could estimate the cost of replacing your key person or use a multiplier of their annual salary.

 However, most importantly, you may want to get a good idea of the actual cost to your company in terms of lost earnings and additional expenses.
 Then, it’s time to create your action plan to make sure your company can come up with those funds.

 Options to Transfer the Risk of Losing a Key Person